 The infrastructure included in the feasibility includes the following:

-- Site roads.
+- Access and Site roads.

 - On-site power generation and site electrical distribution system.